 Massage works by relaxing the muscular tension that builds up to cause more serious symptoms.
 The hand stroking simply rubs it away.
 It also relaxes an over-anxious mind by slowing the heartbeat and lowering blood pressure the way yoga, for instance, does.
-So you feel better both physically and mentally in one go.
-As there is less and less time in life for leisure, hobbies and sports, massage is even more important as a way to relax – it is quick, simple and needs no fancy equipment or membership fees.
+So you feel better both physically and mentally.
+As there is less and less chance in life for leisure, hobbies and sports, massage is even more important as a way to relax – it is quick, simple and needs no fancy equipment or membership fees.
 Also, it is just about impossible to injure yourself.
-If you have regular relaxing bodyworks massage, you will never be tense and will be healthier and happier throughout your life.
+If you have regular relaxing massage therapy, you will never be tense and will be healthier and happier throughout your life.

-TO do a full body massage properly takes an hour, but this one can be done in 30 minutes since it concentrates only on the areas where tension hits worse.
+TO do a full therapy properly takes an hour, but this therapy can be done in 30 minutes since it concentrates only on the areas where tension hits worse.
 It uses a series of presses, stretches and deep strokes, as these are the best instant tension busters.
 However, the more you repeat strokes the better it feels, so extend it as much as time allows.
-The massage is meant to relax, so help as much as possible.
+The massage therapy is meant to relax, so help as much as possible.
 Keep the room dimly lit, warm and quiet and use plenty of pillows, blankets and oil.

-- First stretch the back: place both hands, palms down, over the spine in the middle of the back and pull your hands in opposite directions so that one ends on the tailbone and the other at the nape of the neck.
+- First stretch the back: place both hands, palms down, over the spine in the middle and pull your hands in opposite directions so that one ends on the tailbone and the other at the nape of the neck.
 Concentrate on stretching the body and not pressing down.
 Repeat.
-Then spend a long time kneading all over the back, pinching and squeezing the flesh between thumb and fingers of both hands, from the buttocks to shoulder tops, avoiding bony areas.
+Then spend long kneading all over the body, pinching and squeezing the flesh between thumb and fingers of both hands, from the buttocks to shoulder tops, avoiding bony areas.

 - Cover the body to keep it warm.
 Pick up one hand of the person being massaged and, supporting it with your left palm under the wrist, gently push her fingers up with the palm of your right hand to stretch the hand backwards.
 Hold for a count of six, then relax.
 Turn her hand palm up and place it in the palm of your right hand, using your straight fingers to support it as you make firm strokes with your thumb from her wrist to her fingers.
 Finish by grasping each finger between your thumb and index finger as you pull from the base to the tip, twisting round in a corkscrew motion.
 Repeat all of the strokes on the other hand.

 - Now work on the feet.
-First massage the sole of the left foot with your thumbs, supporting the foot with your fingers wrapped round the instep.
+First, massage the sole of the left foot with your thumbs.
+Support the foot with your fingers wrapped round the instep.
 Make firm strokes (under the arch and toes) and circles (from heels up to toes) all over the sole of the foot.
-Then sandwich the foot between the palms of your hands at the ankle and pull firmly as you draw your hands back off the tips of the toes.
+Then sandwich the foot between the palms of your hands at the ankle and pull firmly as you draw your hands off the tips of the toes.
 Repeat this pull several times in a smooth, flowing stroke.
 Hold each toe between your thumb and index finger and twist round as you pull from the base to the tip.
 Repeat all strokes on the other foot.